Unparalleled research quality at Kent

 Simon is a Contributing Editor of the journal Studies in Conflict & Terrorism, a Contributing Writer at The Atlantic, and a senior advisor on a Foreign and Commonwealth Office Steering Committee on Violent Extremism in the Caribbean.

-Dr Carolyn Pedwell, Reader in Cultural Studies
+Professor Carolyn Pedwell, Reader in Cultural Studies and Director of Research

 Areas of supervision: Emotion and Affect, Digital and Computational Media, Feminist, Queer, Decolonial and Critical Race Theories.